Topics Map > Campus Services > My UW-Madison

 NetIDs may be changed in a variety of circumstances.
 You may request a NetID change if you meet any of the criteria below.

-- Your legal name has changed.
+Your legal name has changed.
 To have your legal name changed, follow the instructions below.
+Note: A legal name change is not required to change your NetID.

-Students: Complete the steps in the Student Name Change Form.
+Students: Complete the steps in the Student Center using these instructions.

 Faculty and staff: Contact your department's HR or payroll staff.